kris-brown/kbquarto/README.md

 The categories `⚪, 🔴, 🟠, 🟢, 🟣` are used to distinguish the various levels of
 polish of notes.
 White being for stubs / to-dos, red being for very messy, etc.
-A meta-to-do is to go through all the files and appropriately tag them.

 ## Methodological issues
 - What perspective is a page being written from?
 E.g. in "Universals".
 I do not